ashwinvidiyala/photogram/README.md

 # Photogram

 Photogram is an Instagram clone that has been built on Rails 5.
-The app is deployed over [here](https://glacial-plains-14125.herokuapp.com/ 'Photogram').
+You can have a look at the app over [here](https://glacial-plains-14125.herokuapp.com/ 'Photogram').

 ## Features